typpos/fractorium/Data/BuildGuideQtCreator.md

 Install Qt for Windows 64-bit (VS 2013) 5.5.x (http://www.qt.io/download/).

-Add system environment variable named `QTPATH` and point it to the location of the Qt binaries folder.
+Add system environment variable named `QTPATH` and point it to the location of the Qt folder.
 On a default install, this will be something like:

-`C:\Qt\Qt5.5.1\5.5\msvc2013_64\bin`
+`C:\Qt\Qt5.5.1\5.5\msvc2013_64`

 ###Wix
 To build the installer, you must have Wix installed.
 If you are unconcerned with it, you can skip this step and just dismiss the warning that shows when opening the solution later.
 It's recommended you ignore the installer since official builds are provided on this page.